• Oral sores are a common condition among people who have received new dentures. They occur when the denture moves in your mouth.

 What do denture sores look like?

-A denture sore presents as a red area with a white or yellow senter.
+A denture sore presents as a red area with a white or yellow center.
 The tissue around the spot will be very red and inflamed.

 How sore gums can affect your denture experience?

 Sore gums make for a very unpleasant denture experience.
-They can make it unbearable to wear a denture, causing many people to go without them.
+They can make it unbearable to wear dentures, causing many people to forgo them.
 Of course, this will impact your ability to eat proper nutrition.

 Are sore gums the sign you need new dentures?

-Sore gums may be a sign you need new dentures if they are caused by a loose, ill-fitting denture.
+Sore gums may be a sign that you need new dentures if a loose, ill-fitting denture causes them.
 Since the jawbone remodels over time, it is common to need more than one denture.
 Many patients start with an immediate denture and then have a new one fabricated months or years later.